DFM Day 1

 Dance Festival Malta is sponsored by:

-APS Bank, Visit Malta, MAPFRE, Camilleri Preziosi Advocates, and GSD Marketing Ltd.
+APS Bank, Atlas Insurance, Camilleri Preziosi Advocates, GSD Marketing Ltd, MAPFRE, and Visit Malta